alorence/django-modern-rpc/docs/config/authentication.rst

 Since authentication system has been rewritten from scratch in v2, the decorators previously available to retrieve Basic Auth information from request and control the permissions of the corresponding user have been removed.

-A new module `modernrpc.auth` contains some utility functions to help you reading authentication from request (Basic Auth, Bearer token, etc.).
+A new module `modernrpc.auth` contains some utility functions to help you read authentication data from the request (Basic Auth, Bearer token, etc.).

 .. automodule:: modernrpc.auth